ToolShedTested

 What is the difference between the DeWalt ATOMIC and XR drill platforms?

 ATOMIC is DeWalt's compact brushless tier -- optimized for head length and maneuverability.
-XR is the higher-power professional tier with larger motors and higher torque.
-At $150, the ATOMIC DCD796D2 outperforms most XR models in runtime efficiency while fitting in tighter spaces.
+XR is the higher-power professional tier with larger motors and higher torque. at the current retailer price the ATOMIC DCD796D2 outperforms most XR models in runtime efficiency while fitting in tighter spaces.
 The XR platform becomes relevant when you need more than 490 UWO of torque, which most users do not.

 Can I use a 5Ah battery in a $150 drill?